 Dental Implant Procedure

-Dental implants are tiny titanium anchors that are designed to act as implant tooth root substitutes.
+Dental implants are small titanium anchors that are designed to act as implant tooth root substitutes.
 They are surgically placed into the jawbone.
+In our practice, we work closely with oral surgeons and periodontists who will perform the surgical implant procedure.
 Once healed, the implant will be fused with the jaw bone for a long lasting and stable foundation.

 Small posts, called abutments, are then attached to the implants.
 These protrude through the gums, allowing a conventional crown to be attached to the implant.
 Dental implants provide stable anchors for artificial replacement teeth.

 Dental implants are ideally placed directly into the site of the missing tooth.
 Placing an implant in the extraction socket gives us the greatest potential to reclaim the natural esthetics of that tooth while ensuring the best stability of the jaw bone.
 The placement of an implant in the exact position of the tooth allows for predictable and natural looking results.